paulur/spec_burp_hmac_extender/README.md

 		<hmac-key>anSecretKey</hmac-key>
 		<signature-place-holder>NotUsedHolder$</signature-place-holder>
 	</updater>

 1.2 Add the extender to Burp.

-1.3 From the browser, send a request to https://google.com 1.4 On burp, intercept the request and send the request to repeater 1.5 On repeater, send the request out
+1.3 From the browser, send a request to https://google.com

+1.4 On burp, intercept the request and send the request to repeater

+1.5 On repeater, send the request out

 1.6 On logger, find the request sent out from extender

 2. DemoURLUpdater
+3.
-2.1 Add to the configuration file the following entry:
+2.1 Add to the configuration file the following entry

 	<updater>
 		<service-base-url>https://google.com:443/</service-base-url>
 		<updater-class>spec.extender.hmac.updater.DemoRequestHeaderUpdater</updater-class>